You want a healthier lifestyle, but changing old habits is hard. Learn how to rewire your brain. It works better than willpower to create new habits.

 - Replace one cup of coffee with a cup of green tea.

 - Eat a handful of raw vegetables as one of your snacks.

 - Have a piece of fruit instead of dessert after dinner.

 - Do 5 minutes of yoga stretches in the morning and in the evening.

 Pick one healthy change (or create your own) and commit to doing it daily for 30 days to create a new healthy habit.

 Small changes aren’t very exciting, but many people have found using this technique really works to bring lasting change.

 Your new habit can serve as a gateway to bigger changes that can significantly improve your life.

-To learn even more about how to rewire your brain to change habits, pick up a copy of Surprisingly…Unstuck: Rewire Your Brain to Exercise More, Eat Right, and Truly Enjoy Doing So.
+To learn even more about how to rewire your brain to change habits, pick up a copy of Surprisingly…Unstuck: The Power of Small Healthy Habits, In a World Addicted to Instant Results.